ilonariegerova/jetbrains_casestudy/README.md

   - imported data via Import Wizard

 ### Analysis
-Differences between the two data sources were probably caused by the migration.
+Differences between the two data sources were probably caused by the migration or full automatization of the process.

 There are some missing transactions in Netsuite for `JetBrainsEUR, batch_number IN (138, 139)` and `JetBrainsGBP, batch_number = 141`.
 There are some transactions in Netsuite missing batch_number (NULL) - `JetBrainsAmericasUSD, batch_number IN (139, 141)`.
 And there are even some differences caused by different transaction_date - `JetBrainsEUR, bacth_number = 140`.
-These were not visible by merchant and batch_number split.
+These were not visible by merchant and batch_number split provided in the task specification.

 |Merchant Account|Batch Number|NetSuite|Payment Gateway|
 | ------------- | ------ | ------ | ------ |